xrdocs/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 #### Flex-Algo Metrics

-Delay
+Delay:

-: Delay utilizes the measured or statically configured delay of each link to compute an end to end lowest latency path.
+Delay utilizes the measured or statically configured delay of each link to compute an end to end lowest latency path.
 Delay values are computed or defined using SR Performance Measurement.

-Generic
+Generic:
-: The generic metric type is used by operators to build a custom topology based on their own metrics.
+The generic metric type is used by operators to build a custom topology based on their own metrics.
 The generic metric for each link is defined in the IS-IS configuration for each link.
 The Flex-Algo topology will only include nodes/links with the generic metric defined, and will follow the lowest cost path using those user-defined metrics.
 TE:
 The TE metric is an additional metric which can be assigned to each link.
 The TE metric is advertised in the standard IS-IS traffic engineering TLVs.